boardflare/website/pages/blog/2024/python-in-excel.md

 ### xlwings

 [xlwings](https://www.xlwings.org/) comes in two variants.
 The client product runs on Windows or Mac and is similar to PyXLL in terms of being able to build traditional Excel add-ins.
-The [xlwings Server](https://server.xlwings.org/en/latest/) is used to create modern Excel web add-ins entirely in Python.
-This is a very clever strategy that eliminates the intermediate step of building a web app which calls a Python API.
-The xlwings Server is the web app, but all the web bits are built automatically based on the Python functions.
-So there are no Excel JavaScript APIs to deal with and making sure that your `functions.js` matches any changes you have made to your Python functions.
+The [xlwings Server](https://server.xlwings.org/en/latest/) is used to create modern Excel web add-ins entirely in Python by deploying a web app using Python code, similar to [Streamlit](https://streamlit.io/) or [Gradio](https://www.gradio.app/).
+This is a very clever strategy that eliminates the need for a separate Excel add-in web app which calls a Python API.
 They are also working on an xlwings Script version which will run in the browser, which sounds very promising.

 ### Anaconda Code